-AIDS Foundation Houston Hosts Annual World AIDS Day Luncheon, Pam Grier Gives Keynote
+AIDS Foundation Houston Hosts Annual World AIDS Day Luncheon on Dec.
+1

-HOUSTON, TX -- AIDS Foundation Houston, together with event chairs Ernie Manouse and Bill Baldwin, will host the annual World AIDS Day Luncheon, sponsored by Chevron, on Dec.
-1 at 11 a.m. at the Post Oak Hilton Hotel.
+HOUSTON, TX — AIDS Foundation Houston, together with event chairs Bill Baldwin and Ernie Manouse, will host the annual World AIDS Day Luncheon, generously presented by Chevron, on Thursday, Dec.
+1 at 11 a.m. at the Hilton Houston Post Oak.
 AIDS Foundation Houston is the only community-based AIDS services organization solely dedicated to ending HIV/AIDS in Houston.
-The World AIDS Day luncheon hosted by AIDS Foundation Houston is an annual event that raises much needed dollars to support the goal of “getting to zero” — zero new infections, zero AIDS-related deaths and zero stigma.
+The World AIDS Day Luncheon raises funds to support the organization’s goal of “Getting to Zero” — zero new infections, zero AIDS-related deaths and zero stigma.

 Through this annual event, AIDS Foundation Houston raises critical funds that support ending new HIV/AIDS infections and helps those who are infected.
 Individual tickets start at $150 per person, with corporate and individual underwriting opportunities available from $1,500.
-To purchase tickets or for more information, visit http://bit.ly/WADL2015.
+For more information or to purchase tickets, visit www.AIDSHelp.org.

 About AIDS Foundation Houston, Inc.